kylerjohnston/muumu.us/_posts/2020-11-25-tiddlywiki-user-authentication-with-nginx-auth_requests-and-django.md

-In September I started work on [public-notes.muumu.us](https://public-notes.muumu.us "public-notes.muumu.us"), a project to create a personal knowledge base and publish it on the public internet.
-I chose [TiddlyWiki](https://tiddlywiki.com/ "TiddlyWiki") for the project for reasons I outlined in an earlier post, [*Building an internet-facing TiddlyWiki for my public second brain*]({% post_url 2020-09-06-building-a-public-tiddlywiki %} "Building an internet-facing TiddlyWiki for my public second brain - muumu.us").
-TiddlyWiki's non-heirarchical approach to note taking is unique and I find its ergonomics mesh much better with my thought process than a traditional wiki or something like Evernote.
+In September I started work on [public-notes.muumu.us](https://public-notes.muumu.us "public-notes.muumu.us"), a project to create a personal knowledge base and publish it on the internet.
+I chose [TiddlyWiki](https://tiddlywiki.com/ "TiddlyWiki") for the project for reasons I outlined in an earlier post, [*Building an internet-facing TiddlyWiki for my public second brain*]({% post_url 2020-09-06-building-a-public-tiddlywiki
+%} "Building an internet-facing TiddlyWiki for my public second brain - muumu.us").
+TiddlyWiki's non-hierarchical approach to note taking is unique and I find its ergonomics mesh much better with my thought process than a traditional wiki or something like Evernote.
 It is one of a very few pieces of software that feels completely effortless to use.

 So I chose TiddlyWiki for its great user interface, despite some other deficiencies that made it a less than ideal choice for the project, like only